The Center for Gifted Studies

 Where Gifted Learners Discover Their Potential

-Located on the Western Kentucky University campus in Bowling Green, Kentucky, The Center for Gifted Studies has been serving children who are gifted and talented, their educators, and their parents for 40 years.
-The Center provides exciting educational opportunities for gifted young people, rigorous professional development for teachers, and support for parents of gifted young people.
+Located on the Western Kentucky University campus in Bowling Green, Kentucky, The Center for Gifted Studies has been serving children who are gifted and talented, their educators, and their families for over 45 years.
+The Center provides exciting educational opportunities for gifted young people, rigorous professional development for teachers, and support for families of gifted young people.
 Under the direction of Dr. Julia Roberts, The Center has become one of the preeminent advocates for gifted education in the United States.

 Keep up with The Center and subscribe to the Monthly Update email by clicking below: